“The future belongs to those who believe

 Franklin D. Roosevelt

-The Caboolture Montessori School (CMS) has been addressing these qualities for many years and our students demonstrate this by performing highly in secondary contexts after they leave the primary environment at CMS.
+The Caboolture Montessori School (CMS) has been addressing the above challenges and qualities for many years and our students demonstrate this by performing highly in secondary contexts after they leave the primary environment at CMS.

 Our students are encouraged to become independent, responsible, caring and willing to share their talents with others, character traits that are desirable in any environment.
 Our students are taught strategies on managing independently their work and on extending their interests; these skills foster motivation, engagement and long term learning strategies.